-Compliance with legal requirements and internal regulations is a top priority for Daimler.
-Only when rules and standards are complied with can we avoid causing damage to our company, our staff and our business partners.
+Only when rules and standards are complied with we can avoid causing damage to our company, our staff and our business partners.
+Compliance with the law and internal regulations is a top priority for Daimler.
 Misconduct must therefore be identified early.
 In order to investigate severe breaches in a fair and appropriate manner, we set up a whistleblower system in 2006.
-Employees of the Daimler Group and external parties can use this to report indications of severe breaches of laws or internal regulations.
-Different country-specific local legal requirements must be considered when using the whistleblower system BPO.
+The Whistleblower System BPO (Business Practices Office) enables employees and external whistleblowers to report misconduct anywhere in the world.
+Different country-specific local legal requirements must be considered when using the Whistleblower System BPO.
 Where permitted by the local laws, anonymous reports are also possible.
-The Business Practices Office (BPO) receives reports of severe breaches which can lead to major damage to the company.
-This includes, for example, bribery, breaches of antitrust law and violations of accounting regulations.
-When processing the reports, the BPO ensures complete confidentiality.
-Furthermore, our whistleblower system places great importance on fairness – in dealing with both the whistleblowers and those affected by an accusation.

-If you have concrete indications of severe breaches of the law or regulations in connection with the Daimler Group, you can contact the BPO via the following contact details.
+If you have concrete indications of major risk violations in connection with the Daimler Group, you can contact the Whistleblower System BPO via the following contact details.

 Business Practices Office contact details